ngblaylock/documentation/pages/ssg/eleventy.md

 ## Layouts

 Layouts are where Eleventy's power comes from.
 Unlike Nuxt, Eleventy is not opinionated about the JavaScript framework that you choose.
 You can use jQuery with Bootstrap 4 without needing to worry about any collisions with Vue.
+My default choice is to use Bootstrap 5 with Alpine.
+Bootstrap 5 doesn't require jQuery, and Vue has similar syntax to Nunjucks so Alpine is a good alternative.

 1. Create a `_layouts` folder in the `pages` directory.
 2. Add a layout.
 You can call it whatever you want, but probably go with something like `default.njk`.